Skip to main content

 systems.default

 systems.default overrides the default behavior of the specified system.
-It's a sub-section that can be defined multiple times, and must have this header: [[systems.default]]
+It's a sub-section that can be defined multiple times, and must have this header: [[systems.default]].
+See also launchers.default for launcher-specific settings.

 Pay attention to the double pairs of square brackets.
 Each defined systems.default section must have its own header.